Millihenries to Henries Conversion

-Enter the electrical inductance in millihenries below to get the value converted to henries.
+Enter the electrical inductance in millihenries below to convert it to henries.

 How to Convert Millihenries to Henries

-The electrical inductance in henries is equal to the millihenries divided by 1,000.
+The electrical inductance in henries is equal to the electrical inductance in millihenries divided by 1,000.

 Millihenries and henries are both units used to measure electrical inductance.
 Keep reading to learn more about each unit of measure.